codrinm/vuefirebase/README.md

 ## Goals

-Please complete these goals in the order you would prioritise them.
+The client has given some feedback and comments having used the system, some messages from them are below.
+Use these to create some goals/tasks for improving the system.
+You should aim for two or three distinct tasks.

+> When I press "+" to create a new booking, it does not show up in the table.
+I've noticed that when I load the app again it does show up though.

+> Each time I want to make a change to a room, I have to ask to have the system updated.
+I would like a way to see the rooms we have, and also what capacity they have.
+It would be great if we could make changes to this ourselves.

+A fellow developer has suggested a back-end feature, "auto-room creation".
+If a booking is created that references a room not in the store, that room should be added to the store.
+Using `functions`, implement this feature.

 ### Getting Started

 To run the system, run the `server` script in the root, and `dev` script in the app.

-### Goal: Auto-Room Creation

-If a booking is created that references a room not in the store, that room should be added to the store.
-Using `functions`, implement this feature.

-### Goal: Fix an app bug

-There is a bug in the app: when a new booking is received from the back-end, it does not show in the bookings table.
-Task 1 is to fix this issue.
-To simulate this, once the app is loaded and showing the initial bookings press the "+" to add a dummy booking.
-You will see in the server and app console logs that a new booking is created.

-### Goal: Rooms Information

-Currently, there is no way to see a list of rooms on the app, it is decided this would be useful.
-Fetch all rooms from the server (the `rooms` collection includes a few rooms on start-up), and display them on the app.
-Also, it is decided more metadata about a room would be useful, so add in a `capacity` field which indications how many people can comfortably use a room.
-It should be possible to edit a rooms name and capacity from the app.